Lee978-source/CS-151-Project1/README.md

 4. Follow the terminal prompts to create accounts, manage files, and edit files with PDF/document/slide/spreadsheet menu features to make changes to your file.

+Ethan implemented the AccountManger, Drive, and Main class Phuong implemented the GenericPDF, Slides class, and added to the Main class Lordin implemented the Spreadsheet and added cases to the Main class Brian implemented the DocPDF class, Exportable interface, and added to the Main class